tgirod/noize/README.md

 # Sat Dec  9 20:26:46 CET 2023

 The tuple experiment has been merged into the main codebase.
 Note that it raises a segfault at compile time with zig 0.11.0 but not with master.

+# Wed Dec 13 09:14:43 CET 2023

+Interfacing with C is not easy.
+I'm almost there with jack - registering a client, opening input and output ports, running a process callback - but the C API is leaking everywhere.

+So in the end I'm writing jack bindings - but I guess someone already did the work ?
+I've just found https://machengine.org/pkg/mach-sysaudio/ and it looks like I could use that ...